-Despite the challenges of a pandemic, we have continued to develop the school site and were delighted with the refurbishment of areas of the school such as the Design and Technology block and student toilet facilities.
+Despite the challenges of a pandemic, we have continued to implement strategic changes to the school such as the restructuring of the Skills for Learning team.
+We were also able to develop the school site and were delighted with the delivery of the new build in Design and Technology: Food.
 These changes will make a significant difference to the experience of the students on a day to day basis and will enhance their education.